 When offering units, the HA will provide the applicant with the unit address and location of the property.
 If the offer of a unit is preliminarily accepted by the applicant, the HA will contact the applicant to set up a date to show the unit if desired by the applicant.

 Once the unit is shown and the applicant accepts the unit and all the HA requirements have been met the lease will be signed by all parties.
 If the applicant refuses the unit, a signed reason for refusal should be obtained from the applicant.
-The form is then sent to the Occupancy department for a “good cause” determination.

 No lease will have an effective date before the unit is ready for occupancy.